fund3/node_tes_client/README.md

     })
     ```

-In the case that both callbacks are subscribed to a message, the `requestIdCallback` will be fired in response to the request that's sent from the client side, and responseTypeCallback will be fired in response to messages sent from server side that are not triggered by a client request.
+In the case that both callbacks are subscribed to a message, the `requestIdCallback` will be fired in response to the request that's sent from client side, and responseTypeCallback will be fired in response to messages sent from server side that are not triggered by a client request.

 ## Methods
 ### Client Methods